jvking/text-games/README.md

 # Text-games
-This repository contains text game simulators for research purposes.
+This repository provides text game simulators for research purposes.

 ### User-friendly version
 If you just want to have a sense with what text-based games look like, you can try the following .html based version: